Donald Trump Declares Total War on the Civil Service

 It’s unclear what exactly Republicans mean by a “complete overhaul” of the APA, a major federal law that shapes how federal agencies craft new rules and regulations.
 The Trump administration has already suffered two major defeats at the Supreme Court for violating the APA: in Department of Commerce v.
 New York, where the justices effectively quashed a citizenship question on the 2020 Census, and in Department of Homeland Security v.
 Regents of the University of California, where they ruled against the effort to unwind the DACA program.
 In those rulings, as well as dozens of losses in the lower courts, justices and judges chastised the Trump administration for not hewing closely enough to the APA’s requirements when rewriting federal policies.

 More sweeping changes are also no longer unthinkable.
-In April, Politico reported that Mike Rigas, the acting director of the Office of Personnel Management, has told associates that he believes the Pendleton Act of 1883 may be unconstitutional.
-The 19th-century law moved the federal government away from patronage jobs and towards a merit-based civil service; Congress passed it two years after a disgruntled job-seeker assassinated President James Garfield.
+In April, Politico reported that Mike Rigas, the acting director of the Office of Personnel Management, told associates that he believes the Pendleton Act of 1883 may be unconstitutional.
+The nineteenth-century law moved the federal government away from patronage jobs and toward a merit-based civil service; Congress passed it two years after a disgruntled job seeker assassinated President James Garfield.
 According to Politico, Rigas said that he thinks all executive-branch jobs should be held by political appointees, which would allow presidents to hire and fire virtually every civil servant at will.